danchoi/jsontsv/README.md

 ## Related

-* [Seven command line tools for data science](http://jeroenjanssens.com/2013/09/19/seven-command-line-tools-for-data-science.html) by Joeren Janssens.
+* [Seven command line tools for data science](http://jeroenjanssens.com/2013/09/19/seven-command-line-tools-for-data-science.html) by Jeroen Janssens.
   A blog post surveying tools like this
-* [Data Science at the Command Line: Facing the Future with Time-Tested Tools](http://shop.oreilly.com/product/0636920032823.do) by Joeren Janssens.
+* [Data Science at the Command Line: Facing the Future with Time-Tested Tools](http://shop.oreilly.com/product/0636920032823.do) by Jeroen Janssens.
 A book published in September 2014 by O'Reilly.